openthread/wpantund/INSTALL.md

 ### 2. Install Homebrew ###

-Homebrew is a package management system for OS X. While it is possible to install wpantund and its dependencies manually, using homebrew makes this process much easier.
-If you don't already have it installed on your mac, you can install it using the following instructions (taken from go/homebrew):
+[Homebrew](http://brew.sh/) is a package management system for OS X. While it is possible to install wpantund's dependencies manually, using homebrew makes this process much easier.
+If you don't already have it installed on your Mac, you can install it to your home directory using the following instructions:

     cd ~
     mkdir homebrew && curl -L https://github.com/mxcl/homebrew/tarball/master | tar xz --strip 1 -C homebrew
     mkdir ~/bin

-Create the file ~/.bash\_profile with the following contents (tweak to your preference if you know what you're doing):
+Create the file `~/.bash_profile` with the following contents (tweak to your preference if you know what you're doing):

     # Global stuff